umairqazi523/tentwenty-assignment/readme.md

 ## Conclusion

 You are now set up with the project's development environment.
-With Node.js version 16, Webpack for development and production builds, you can efficiently develop and build the project according to your requirements.
+With Node.js version 16, Webpack for development and production builds, and the defined folder structure, you can efficiently develop and build the project according to your requirements.
 Happy coding!